danilw/danilw.github.io/blog/Vulkan-PCIE-band-vs-OGL/README.md

 *if tools to meassure performance is correct, and I not misinterpret results*

 **PCIE is not bottleneck for nanovg_vulkan.**\
-And PCIE usage by nanovg_vulkan is far from even 50% of PCIE bandtwidth on this Nvidia GPU.
+And PCIE usage by nanovg_vulkan is far from even 50% of PCIE bandwidth on this Nvidia GPU.

 Information: